Sam Cooke, 1960

 - Ask students, “Where is my pen?”
 Students answer, “It’s on the bookcase.”

-- Move students’ personal items around the room—put one student’s pen on another’s desk, one student’s jacket on the back of another student’s chair, etc. Students reclaim their items by asking, “Do you know where my _______ is?”
+- Next, move students’ personal items around the room—put one student’s pen on another’s desk, one student’s jacket on the back of another student’s chair, etc. Students reclaim their items by asking, “Does anybody know where my _______ is?”
 The student who has the missing item says, “I have it” and returns it to its owner.

 If you choose to explain what a noun clause is, here is a definition from the website of the British Council that you might find helpful: